greilick-industries/rcatc-scripts-grblhal/README.md

 check to ensure that the RapidChange settings have already been loaded with P200.

 ### Tool 0
-Changing tools automatically to a bare spindle may not be achieved using T0.
+Changing tools automatically to a bare spindle may not be achieved using M6 T0.
 Calling M6 with 0 for the selected tool will bypass the TC.macro and simply set the current tool to 0 without unloading.
-These macros use Tool 98 as a substitute for Tool 0 as a workaround for this behavior.
+The included macros use Tool 98 as a substitute for Tool 0 as a workaround for this behavior.
 All of the macros treat Tool 0 and Tool 98 as the same tool(None).